r-lib/vctrs/cran-comments.md

 ## Revdep checks

-We ran revdep checks on 39 revdeps of vctrs: https://github.com/r-lib/vctrs/tree/master/revdep/vctrs.
+We ran checks on revdeps of vctrs, dplyr, and tidyr.
+No problems were found.

-There were two failures.
-The maintainer of sf was notified.
-We'll send a new version of haven shortly.